MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 >[!NOTE]
 > To provide a unified and streamlined customer experience, **Azure Information Protection classic client** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021**.
 This time-frame allows all current Azure Information Protection customers to transition to our unified labeling solution using the Microsoft Information Protection Unified Labeling platform.
 Learn more in the official [deprecation notice](https://aka.ms/aipclassicsunset).

-Use Azure Information Protection analytics for central reporting to help you track the adoption of your labels that classify and protect your organization's data.
-In addition:
+This article describes how to use Azure Information Protection (AIP) analytics for central reporting, which can help you track the adoption of your labels that classify and protect your organization's data.

+AIP analytics also enable you to do perform the following steps:

 - Monitor labeled and protected documents and emails across your organization